 Contact: Maggie Tominey, (609) 258-7062, email@example.com

-The summer stock company of young professionals and students from Princeton and other colleges offers weekly workshops for children ages 7-12, introducing them to theater on stage and behind the scenes.
-This summer's workshops are on musical theater; playwrighting; documentary theater; sets, lighting and costumes; storytelling on stage; and acting through voice and movement.
+The summer stock company of young professionals and students from Princeton and other colleges offers weekly workshops for children ages 5-12, introducing them to theater on stage and behind the scenes.
+This summer's workshops are on movement and dance; improv comedy and theater; mask and costume; playwriting; lights, set and sound; and voice and impersonation.

 Contact: Anne Catena, (609) 258-2537, firstname.lastname@example.org

-QUEST is a two-week summer institute in science for teachers of grades K-12.
+QUEST is a two-week summer institute in science for teachers of grades 3-8.
 It is designed to enhance teachers' content knowledge and skills for inquiry-based teaching through hands-on experiments and discussion.
-This summer class topics will be: "Human Body Systems"; "Climate Change and Alternative Energy"; "Life and Chemistry in the Ocean"; and "Our Place in Space: Make a Model of your Universe."
+This summer's professional development topics will be: "Geohazards and Plate Tectonics"; "Life and Chemistry in the Ocean"; "Weather and Climate"; and "Energy in the 21st Century."

 Woodrow Wilson School of Public and International Affairs

 Thirty-six students from colleges and universities throughout the United States and abroad will participate in the Woodrow Wilson School's 2010 Junior Summer Institute.
 The program helps prepare students for graduate study and careers in public policy and international affairs by providing participants with the tools of critical thinking, speaking, writing and quantitative reasoning, and the skills and experiences necessary to create, analyze, implement, evaluate and affect policy in a multicultural, multi-ethnic society.